Patient Care Technician

 How much does a PCT make?

-Once you're on the path to becoming a PCT, you may be wondering how much you can expect to earn.
+Once you're on the path to becoming a PCT, you may wonder how much you can expect to earn.
 While salaries can vary depending on location and experience, the median annual wage for PCTs falls between $30,000 and $46,000 per year.
 Many PCT positions also offer benefits such as healthcare, retirement plans, and paid time off.

 What is the job outlook for PCTs?